bixb922/crank-organ/doc-software/README.md

 This section show the current setlist.
 The buttons next to each title allow to:
  * 🔼 move up or 🔽 move down one position
- * 🔝 move to top of the setlist
+ * ⏫ and ⏬ move to top and bottom of the setlist
  * 🗑 delete from setlist (the tune itself is never deleted)

 The actual colors of the icons depend on the device.

 The large buttons are:

 * Save setlist: store the current setlist to flash memory so that it can be loaded (restored) later.
-* Load setlist: load the stored setlist from flash, replacing the current setlist
+* Load setlist: load the stored setlist from flash, replacing the current setlist.
 * Clear setlist: clear the current setlist.
 * Shuffle setlist: shuffle tunes in the current setlist randomly.
 * Shuffle all: Shuffle all tunes marked with "autoplay" randomly.
 Autoplay can be set/reset with the [Tunelib Editor](#edit-tunelib) for each tune.